Frequently Asked Questions + Commission Process

 WHAT MATERIALS DO YOU USE?

-I paint with artist-grade acrylics, primarily on hardwood, archival paper, and canvas.
+I paint with artist-grade acrylics, primarily on wood and archival paper.
 The materials are made to last and are ideal for executing the crisp lines that are a signature in my pieces.
+Canvas is an option for commissions on request.

 HOW WOULD YOU DESCRIBE YOUR WORK?